-About Kneji Takenaka
+About Kenji Takenaka

 Founded in 1891, Takenaka is the fifth generation woodblock artist.
-He is the CEO of Takezasado Co., Ltd.

-He is the author of "The First Woodblock Prints at Takezasado, Kyoto" (Mitsumura Suiko Shoin, 2011) and supervisor of "Takenaka Woodblock Takezasado: A Year in Kyoto Living with Paper" (Takarajimasha, 2014).
+He is the author of "Young Woodblock Prints from Takezasado, Kyoto" (Mitsumura Suiko Shoin, 2011), editor of "Takenaka Woodblock Prints from Takezasado: A Year in Kyoto Living with Paper" (Takarajimasha, 2014), and co-author of "Woodblock Prints: Traditional Techniques and Designs - The History of Publishing Culture Through Collaboration Between Artists, Carvers, and Printers" (Seibundo Shinkosha).

 ■Brief biography